balena-io/docs/pages/reference/OS/secure-boot-and-full-disk-encryption/generic-x86-64-gpt.md

   - Firmware TPM (fTPM): The TPM is integrated directly into the main CPU's firmware.
   - Discrete TPM (dTPM): The TPM is a separate, physical chip on the motherboard, external to the CPU.

-  While \{{ $names.os.lower \}} technically supports both, we **only** recommend using devices with a firmware TPM (fTPM) for deployments requiring secure boot and disk encryption.
+  While balenaOS technically supports both, we **only** recommend using devices with a firmware TPM (fTPM) for deployments requiring secure boot and disk encryption.
 The primary reason we advise against using discrete TPMs (dTPMs) is the physical security risk they introduce.
 A dTPM communicates with the CPU over a bus on the motherboard, typically using protocols like SPI or I2C.
 This external communication path creates a potential attack vector, which is not present in fTPM.

 - **The device should support Unified Extensible Firmware Interface (UEFI)**
 - **Persist UEFI settings for the expected lifetime of the device**